Select books are up to 30% off today (2/15) and tomorrow (2/16).

 *He Remembers the Barren by Katie Schuermann offers comfort not only to those who struggle with the painful experience of barrenness, but also to anyone who knows the grief and shame of suffering.
 It is a valuable resource for family members, friends, pastors, or anyone seeking to better understand and empathize with the barren experience of a loved one.

-*Thy Kingdom Come and God With Us by Pr.
-David Petersen offer daily sermons for Lent/Easter and Advent/Christmas.
-These books are invaluable for homiletical ideas and for the devotional reading of good Law & Gospel sermons.
+*Thy Kingdom Come by Pr.
+David Petersen offers daily sermons beginning on Ash Wednesday, continuing during Lent, and through the Sundays in Easter up to Pentecost.
+This book is invaluable for homiletical ideas and for the devotional reading of excellent Law & Gospel sermons.

 *What an Altar Guild Should Know gives details about church services, rubrics, altar care, sacred vessels, and other topics related to liturgical worship.
 However, anyone who is interested in liturgical worship will appreciate Lang’s keen theological insight into why reverence and beauty and the externals of worship matter.